 In either case, data warehousing tables, and even just their partitions, are often simply too big for unloading and reloading.
 For example, exporting and then importing a 700 million row table may require 2 to 3 days run-time.
 Whereas a “CREATE TABLE AS SELECT” (a.k.a.
 CTAS) would take just a few hours -- assuming that sufficient space is available.

-A run-time efficient version of a CTAS command to copy a huge table is as follows:
+A run-time efficient version of an Oracle database CTAS command to copy a huge table is as follows:

 CREATE TABLE COPY_OF_ORDER